-Overwrite the selected file, create copy in case of non-encodable files When a recording is applied, the file is overwritten with the edited version.
+Action Results Overwrite the selected file, create copy in case of non-encodable files When a recording is applied, the file is overwritten with the edited version.
 If the file cannot be overwritten, such as in the case of a RAW file, a copy will be saved.
 Rename modified images and place in source folder Select this option if you want to save the edited images with a new name, in the same folder as the original images.
 Place the modified images in the following folder Select this option if you want to save the edited images to a specific folder.
 Browse to the folder.
-Use this option to determine what ACDSee Pro should do if the destination folder contains an image with the same file name as one of the edited images: Ask: Prompts you to choose different options (skip, rename, overwrite) depending on the image.
+Overwrite existing Use this option to determine what ACDSee Pro should do if the destination folder contains an image with the same file name as one of the edited images: Ask: Prompts you to choose different options (skip, rename, overwrite) depending on the image.
 Skip: Skips processing that image, and begins processing the next image.
 Replace: Replaces the image in the destination folder with the edited image.
 Rename: Renames the edited file.
-Select this option if the original image has a last- modified date, and you want the edited image to have the same last-modified date.
-Select this option if the original image contains metadata, and you want the edited image to contain the same metadata and color profile.
-Select this option if you want to preserve ACDSee Metadata from the original image.
-File format Select the file format in which you would like to save t outputted images.
+Preserve last- modified dates Select this option if the original image has a last- modified date, and you want the edited image to have the same last-modified date.
+Preserve metadata Select this option if the original image contains metadata, and you want the edited image to contain the same metadata and color profile.
+Preserve database information Select this option if you want to preserve ACDSee Metadata from the original image.
+File Output File format Select the file format in which you would like to save the outputted images.
 Pixel format Use this option to determine number of bits per pixel (BPP) in the output images, and whether the images will be color or grayscale.
 Select Automatic if you want the output images to have the same pixel format (or the closest possible match) as the original images.
 You can use this option to convert the images from color to grayscale, or to convert the images to a pixel format that is compatible with other software or processes.
-Color space Select the color space checkbox to choose a color space option from the drop-down list. file, create copy in case of non-encodable files Rename modified images and place in source folder Place the modified images in the following folder File format Pixel format
+Color space Select the color space checkbox to choose a color space option from the drop-down list.